SCPR/kpcc-data-team/data/california-gun-sales/README.md

 # What's here

 Data from a handful of requests to the state DOJ.
 Be alert to differences between DROS and CRIS; handguns and long guns; and approved, pending and denied sales.
+Format can differ between the datasets, but always reflects how data was provided to KPCC.

+* [ca_guns_daily_county_nov_2017.csv](./data/ca_guns_daily_county_nov_2017.csv): Sale-by-sale DROS transactions for 2017, partway through November 2, including city and county.
+Originally provided as 12,959 pages of PDFs in November 2017, converted by KPCC
 * [dros2016.csv](./data/dros2016.csv): Sale-by-sale DROS transactions for 2016, including city and county.
 Originally provided as 34,308 pages of PDFs in January 2017, converted by KPCC
 * [ca_guns_daily_county_aug_2016](./data/ca_guns_daily_county_aug_2016.csv): Daily 2016 DROS and CRIS data, broken down by county.
 * [nov_dec_daily_comparison_2014_2015](./data/nov_dec_daily_comparison_2014_2015.csv): A comparison of statewide gun sales on the same calendar dates in November and December of 2014 and 2015.
 The San Bernardino mass shooting happened on December 2, 2015.